bashirafarhin/keeper/README.md

 #### **Delete User Account**

 **DELETE /deleteAccount**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Deletes the user's account.

 **Response:**